 Answer: Prior to using Company funds to join a trade association and participate in a policy committee or board position, you must consult with Government Relations at grgroup-sm@jcp.com.
 Upon joining any association, a copy of the dues invoice must be provided annually to Government Relations for state and federal reporting requirements (Reporting Memberships Policy) and you must keep Government Relations advised to assure consistency with Company policy and interest.
 See Policy on Legislative Activity of Trade Associates for further details.
-Question:

-I'm attending a town hall meeting held by my congressional leader and intend to ask a question regarding trade issues important to JCPenney.
+Question: I'm attending a town hall meeting held by my congressional leader and intend to ask a question regarding trade issues important to JCPenney.
 What should I do to prepare?
-Answer:

-You should coordinate and get clearance from Government Relations.
+Answer: You should coordinate and get clearance from Government Relations.
 If your questions/concerns are unrelated to JCPenney, you do not need to contact Government Relations.
 See Policy on Interaction with Elected Officials for further details.
-Question:

-I plan to host a panel at a widely attended trade association event that will have both elected officials and staff in the audience.
+Question: I plan to host a panel at a widely attended trade association event that will have both elected officials and staff in the audience.
 Can I, and what should I do to prepare?
-Answer:

-JCPenney is proud to have our associates representing our brand; however, any public panel or event should first be coordinated through JCPenney Government Relations and Communications prior to participation and any presentation materials should be reviewed to make sure no confidential information is being shared with event participants.
+Answer: JCPenney is proud to have our associates representing our brand; however, any public panel or event should first be coordinated through JCPenney Government Relations and Communications prior to participation and any presentation materials should be reviewed to make sure no confidential information is being shared with event participants.

 Media Relations You may not respond on behalf of JCPenney to inquiries (written or verbal) from media (print, broadcast or online), news organizations, trade publications or any other source without prior approval from Media Relations.
 If you talk directly to reporters on JCPenney's behalf without going through Media Relations, you run the risk of providing incorrect information, revealing proprietary strategies or damaging our Company's reputation.
-Instead, direct all media inquiries to jcpnews@jcp.com.
+Instead, direct all media inquiries to icpnews@icp.com.

-Social Media JCPenney recognizes that technology has led to an increasing use of social media by our associates.
-While we understand social media can be a fun and convenient way to share your life and opinions with family, friends and coworkers around the world, the use of social media also presents certain risks and carries with it certain responsibilities.
+Social Media While we understand social media can be a fun and convenient way to share your life and opinions with family, friends and co-workers around the world, the use of social media also presents certain risks and carries with it certain responsibilities.
 Before you use social media, consider the effect your online activity may have.
 Use good judgment when deciding what to post online.
 Do not pressure or harass anyone to "friend," connect with or otherwise communicate with you through social media.
 Do not engage with customers on social media by responding to their inquiries on behalf of the Company.
 For more guidance regarding use of social media, see JCPenney's Social Media Policy.
 Question: I have a make-up blog that I created before joining JCPenney.
 Can I continue with my blog?